openfaas/docs/docs/openfaas-pro/sso.md

 Check that your `client_id`, `client_secret`, base host, cookie domain, auth URL, scopes, domains, etc are all set correctly.

-You may also run into issues if your redirect domain is not set correctly in the IDp and in your arkade install command.
+You may also run into issues if your redirect domain is not set correctly in the IdP and in your arkade install command.

 You can check the logs of the plugin via: `kubectl logs -n openfaas deploy/oauth2-plugin`